Riverside Park (Indianapolis): Riverside Park Shelter House / Casino 1904–1962

-Riverside State Fish Hatchery 1910-1960s
+Riverside State Fish Hatchery 1910–1960s

-In 1910, the Board of Park Commissioners leased 20 acre in the northwest part of Riverside Park to the State of Indiana for use as the Riverside State Fish Hatchery.
+In 1910, the Board of Park Commissioners leased 20 acre in the northwest part of Riverside Park to the state of Indiana for use as the Riverside State Fish Hatchery.
 A total of 31 ponds were built, taking water from Crooked Creek.
 The hatchery raised large mouth bass, bluegill, redear, crappie, and rock bass.
 Nine large display ponds featured a variety of fish, turtles, alligators, and other aquatic species.
-The Riverside State Fish Hatchery was destroyed when Interstate 65 was built through the site in the 1960s.
+The hatchery was destroyed when Interstate 65 was built through the site in the 1960s.